 We can also print elements of a list using format printing.

-• Given list, myList, then *myList means put the elements of myList in as arguments
+means put the elements of myList

+) and catenated with the remaining parts of the format string.
 "Hello, you {} world{}".format("silly",'!') # creates a new string

 print("Hello, {}.".format("you silly world!"))